🏆 Best Mahjong App Overall (2026)

 Which app has the most active players?

-Mahjong Soul and Mahjong Time have global communities, while I Love Mahj focuses on the American Mahjong audience.
+Mahjong Soul and Mahjong Time have large global communities.
+I Love Mahj is more focused, with an active community dedicated specifically to American Mahjong players.

 Do these apps teach you how to play?

 Some do.
-Mahjong Soul and Real Mah Jongg offer helpful in-game guides.
-PlayMahjong.io is intuitive but doesn’t have a formal tutorial.
+I Love Mahj includes tutorials and practice modes designed specifically for American Mahjong, while Mahjong Soul and Real Mah Jongg also offer helpful in-game guides.

 Final Thoughts

-- 🀄 Learn & practice American Mahjong: I Love Mahj
+- 🏆 Learn & practice American Mahjong (Best Overall): I Love Mahj

 - 🎮 Get competitive: Mahjong Time